 Why bother to tell a story visually?

 Visual storytelling can make complex ideas and stories easier to understand – which makes the message at the heart of it far more impactful.
-There’s a lot of science to back this up, but here are some quick statistics:
+There’s a lot of science to back this up, but here are some quick statistics from Shift E-Learning:

 With that in mind, adding visual richness to any event or experience you’re organising makes it easier for you to land your messaging and encourage attendees to keep thinking about it long after they’ve left.

 This is where graphic recording comes in.